-Circulation Element
+Circulation

-Goal 5.
+Goal 3.
 Implement multi-modal transportation improvements that provide for mobility and access and that minimize adverse impacts on the shoreline environment.

-- | [5.1](#) Allow for maintenance and improvements to existing roads and parking areas.
-Allow for necessary new roads and parking areas where other locations outside of shoreline jurisdiction are not feasible. - | [5.2](#) Plan and develop a circulation network which is compatible with the shoreline environment, and respects and protects ecological and aesthetic values in the shoreline of the state as well as private property rights.

-5.3 Include in circulation system planning systems for pedestrian, bicycle, and public transportation where appropriate.
+- 3.1 Allow for maintenance and improvements to existing roads and parking areas.
+Allow for necessary new roads and parking areas where other locations outside of shoreline jurisdiction are not feasible. - 3.2 Plan and develop a circulation network which is compatible with the shoreline environment, and respects and protects ecological and aesthetic values in the shoreline of the state as well as private property rights. - 3.3 Include in circulation system planning systems for pedestrian, bicycle, and public transportation where appropriate.
 Circulation planning and projects should support existing and proposed shoreline uses that are consistent with the SMP.

-5.4 Where possible, locate new roads, railroads, and parking as far from the shoreline as feasible to reduce interference with natural shoreline resources or appropriate shoreline uses.
+3.4 Where possible, locate new roads, railroads, and parking as far from the shoreline as feasible to reduce interference with natural shoreline resources or appropriate shoreline uses.

-5.5 Ensure, when existing transportation corridors are abandoned, they are reused for water-dependent uses or public access.
+3.5 Ensure, when existing transportation corridors are abandoned, they are reused for water-dependent uses or public access.

-5.6 Encourage relocation or improvement of those circulation elements that are functionally or aesthetically disruptive to the shoreline, public waterfront access, and ecological functions.
+3.6 Encourage relocation or improvement of those circulation elements that are functionally or aesthetically disruptive to the shoreline, public waterfront access, and ecological functions.

-5.7 Plan parking to achieve optimum use.
+3.7 Plan parking to achieve optimum use.
 Where possible, parking should serve more than one use (e.g. serving recreational use on weekends, commercial uses on weekdays).

-5.8 Where feasible, provide parking outside shoreline jurisdiction.
+3.8 Where feasible, provide parking outside shoreline jurisdiction.

-5.9 Encourage low-impact parking facilities, such as those with permeable pavements and bio-swales.
+3.9 Encourage low-impact parking facilities, such as those with permeable pavements and bio-swales.

-5.10 Encourage trail and bicycle paths along shorelines in a manner compatible with the natural character, resources, and ecology of the shoreline.
+3.10 Encourage trail and bicycle paths along shorelines in a manner compatible with the natural character, resources, and ecology of the shoreline.

-5.11 Establish a Utilize the City's pedestrian and bicycle network ~~connected to a greenway system~~ which links commercial areas, employment centers, neighborhoods, public facilities, parks, recreation and open space properties, and regional and state-wide trails.
+3.11 Utilize the City's pedestrian and bicycle network which links commercial areas, employment centers, neighborhoods, public facilities, parks, recreation and open space properties, and regional and state-wide trails.

-- A. ~~Adopt and implement the Trail Plan in the City's Parks, Recreation, Wildlife Habitat and Open Space Plan.~~ As funding and opportunities permit, protect critical trail linkages and design, construct and/or enhance trail segments identified in the Trail Plan. - B. Develop links between off-road and on-road pedestrian and bicycle facilities to provide an interconnecting system of trails. - C. Design portions of the trail system to accommodate a variety of non-motorized users, including pedestrians, road and mountain bicyclists, equestrians, skaters, wheelchair users, and others, recognizing that not all trails will accommodate all users. - D. ~~Create and implement development regulations that Development shall be required to have all new development~~ provide connections, or payment in lieu, to the City's bicycle/walkway trails system.

-- E. ~~Create and implement development regulations that require that new residential development shall provide for construction of new trails as identified in the Trail Plan Map as part of the development's recreational and common space requirements.~~ - F. Pursue obtaining trail easements from owners of existing developed lots located within trail corridors identified on the Trail Plan Map for construction of missing trail linkages. - G. Promote separated walkways and bikeways within new residential developments that can be linked to existing or proposed trails or walkways.
+- A. As funding and opportunities permit, protect critical trail linkages and design, construct and/or enhance trail segments identified in the Trail Plan. - B. Develop links between off-road and on-road pedestrian and bicycle facilities to provide an interconnecting system of trails. - C. Design portions of the trail system to accommodate a variety of non-motorized users, including pedestrians, road and mountain bicyclists, equestrians, skaters, wheelchair users, and others, recognizing that not all trails will accommodate all users. - D. Development shall be required to provide connections, or payment in lieu, to the City's bicycle/walkway trails system. - E. New residential development shall provide for construction of new trails as identified in the Trail Plan Map as part of the development's recreational and common space requirements. - F. Pursue obtaining trail easements from owners of existing developed lots located within trail corridors identified on the Trail Plan Map for construction of missing trail linkages. - G. Promote separated walkways and bikeways within new residential developments that can be linked to existing or proposed trails or walkways.

-Shoreline Uses and Modifications Element
+Shoreline Uses and Modifications

-Goal C. Goal 6.
+Goal 4.
 Encourage shoreline development that recognizes North Bend's natural and cultural values and its unique aesthetic qualities offered by its riverine environment.